ProteusMRIgHIFU/BabelViscoFDTD/README.md

 *Y\** Feature is enabled, but not yet fully tested. *Y\+* Feature may be limited to only 32-bits addressable memory independently of the GPU memory available.

-OpenCL for Windows and Apple Silicon systems is operational via `pyopencl`.
-In MacOS, you can install pyopencl with `pip install pyopencl`.
-In Windows, use one of the precompiled wheels in https://www.lfd.uci.edu/~gohlke/pythonlibs/#pyopencl.
-In MacOS for X86-64 systems, an standalone OpenCL compiler (`pi_ocl`) is also included in BabelViscoFDTD.
-The FDTD kernels code is OpenCL >= 1.2 compliant.

 # Requirements
 ## Python 3.8 and up
 Use of virtual environments is highly recommended.
 Anaconda Python and Enthought EDM are great choices as main environment in any OS, but overall any Python distribution should do the work.
 The only limitation in Windows is that wheels for latest versions of pyopencl are available for Python >=3.8.
 For Apple Silicon systems, it is highly recommended to use a native Python for arm64 (see below details).

+## CUDA (For Windows and Linux)
+The code has been verified to work from CUDA 9 to CUDA 11.
+Highly likely older versions of CUDA (7, 8) should work without a problem.
+Be sure of installing the CUDA samples and take note of the location where they were installed.

+## CMAKE
+CMAKE version 3.16.3 and up should be good.
+In Windows, be sure CMAKE is accessible in the Windows path.

+## OpenCL
+OpenCL for Windows and Apple Silicon systems is operational via `pyopencl`.
+In MacOS, you can install pyopencl with `pip install pyopencl`.
+In Windows, use one of the precompiled wheels in https://www.lfd.uci.edu/~gohlke/pythonlibs/#pyopencl.
+In MacOS for X86-64 systems, an standalone OpenCL compiler (`pi_ocl`) is also included in BabelViscoFDTD.
+The FDTD kernels code is OpenCL >= 1.2 compliant.

-### Basic dependencies:
+### Basic Python dependencies:
 latest version of `pip`
-* numpy>=1.15.1
-* scipy>=1.1.0
+* numpy>=1.15.1 (have this already installed if starting from a clean environment)
+* scipy>=1.1.0 (have this already installed if starting from a clean environment)
+* h5py>=2.9.0 (in native arm64 Python for Apple Silicon, install this via `conda install h5py`)
-* h5py>=2.9.0
+* hdf5plugin>=3.2.0
 * pydicom>=1.3.0
 * setuptools >=51.0.0
-* pyopencl>=2020
+* pyopencl>=2020 (if in Windows, install manually a wheel from https://www.lfd.uci.edu/~gohlke/pythonlibs/#pyopencl)
 * pycuda>=2020 (only in Linux and Windows)
-* mkl (obligatory for OpenMP support in X86-64 Apple systems)
+* mkl (obligatory for OpenMP support in X86-64 Apple systems; mkl is not available for arm6

 ### Extra dependencies required in some of the tutorials
+* matplotlib
+* jupyter
 * scikit-image >= 0.17
 * pyvista >= 0.27.0
 * pyvistaqt >= 0.2.0